 The world-famous Moremi Game Reserve covers the Eastern and central parts of the Okavango Delta, and is regarded as one of the prime game viewing areas in the world.
 This iconic game reserve features lagoons and a host of different wildlife species and natural wonders, including the jewelled green acacia forests.

-The world-famous Moremi Game Reserve is made up of a number of distinct parts, including the Khwai River, Khwai Community area, Xakanaxa Lagoon, Third Bridge and its jewel in the crown, Chief's Island, which is surely the most desirable place in the world for a safari.
+Moremi Game Reserve is made up of a number of distinct parts, including the Khwai River, Khwai Community area, Xakanaxa Lagoon, Third Bridge campsite and its jewel in the crown: Chief's Island, which is the most desirable place in the world for a safari.

-The lush vegetation supports a huge variety of animal and birdlife, making this the place to be for the best big game viewing in Botswana.
-The number of lodges on the island is limited, meaning an ultra-exclusive game viewing experience.
+The lush vegetation supports a huge variety of animal and birdlife, making the Moremi Game Reserve the place to be for the best big game viewing in Botswana.
+The number of lodges on the island is limited, too; providing an ultra-exclusive game viewing experience.

 Situated in the heart of the Okavango Delta this game reserve is surrounded by the floodplains of the delta and is great for amazing cat sightings

-Africa Travel is the UK's premier specialist dealing with travel to Africa, but we aren't just a website or a call centre, we are a boutique, owner-run company with personal connections to many of the owners of the properties we feature
+Africa Travel is the UK's premier specialist dealing with travel to Africa, but we aren't just a website or a call centre, we are a boutique, owner-run company with personal connections to many of the owners of the properties we feature.

 All flights and flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 Our ATOL number is 3384 www.atol.org.uk/ATOLCertificate

 Please complete the below details so that we can forward you a personalised holiday quotation